 Accounting and auditing venue requirements

-These Accounting and auditing venue requirements have been determined by the Victorian Gambling and Casino Control Commission under section 10.1.5C of the Gambling Regulation Act 2003 (the Act).
+These accounting and auditing venue requirements have been determined by the Victorian Gambling and Casino Control Commission (Commission) under section 10.1.5C of the Gambling Regulation Act 2003 (the Act)(opens in a new window).

 Section 3.4.1B of the Act requires a venue operator to comply with an operational requirement determined by the Commission unless the Commission has, in writing, given its approval to the venue operator not to comply with the standard or operational requirement.